-The debate of gender-neutral traffic lights is a phenomenon that is spreading throughout the western countries, and that is also the case in Denmark.
+The debate of gender-neutral traffic lights is a phenomenon that is spreading throughout western countries, and that is also the case in Denmark.

-In the city of Aarhus (Aros) in Jutland, a member of the communist party known as Enhedslisten has suggested that the traffic lights should be replaced with gender-neutral traffic lights.
+In the city of Aarhus (Aros) in Jutland, a member of the communist party known as Enhedslisten suggested that the traffic lights should be replaced with gender-neutral traffic lights.

 However, in a response to this suggestion, a member of the party called Venstre, a conservative-liberal and agrarian party has proposed that instead of the gender-neutral traffic lights, the city of Aarhus should replace some of the traffic lights with a green and a red Viking.